Under Penal Code § 415 PC, California law defines the crime of disturbing the peace as doing any of the following:

 Note that, depending on the facts of the case, you can be charged with both:

 - battery (under PC 242), and

 Penal Code 602 PC is the California statute that defines the crime of criminal trespass.

-- enters, or remains on, someone else’s property, and
+- enter, or remain on, someone else’s property, and

-- does so without permission or a right to do so.
+- do so without permission or a right to do so.